Heat Pump Installation in Charlotte: $5,000-$10,000

 Pollen is a significant factor in Charlotte.
 The metro has some of the highest pollen counts in the US, especially from March through May.
 The outdoor heat pump coil needs cleaning two to three times per year.
 Heavy pollen coating reduces efficiency by 10 to 20%.
 A garden hose rinse from the inside out takes 15 minutes and prevents this efficiency loss.

 HOA considerations are common in Charlotte suburbs.
 Many neighborhoods restrict outdoor unit placement, require screening, or have noise level restrictions.
 Check your HOA guidelines before installation.
+Some HOAs in Ballantyne and Providence Plantation require landscaping screens or specific paint colors for visible mechanical equipment.
 Two-story homes, extremely common in Charlotte suburbs, benefit from a variable-speed heat pump that adjusts output to maintain even temperatures between floors.

 Frequently Asked Questions